martiansideofthemoon/style-transfer-paraphrase/style_paraphrase/evaluation/README.md

 ### Accuracy

-We use a RoBERTa-large classifier to check style transfer accuracy.
-Check the `shakespeare_classifier` model from the [Google Drive link](https://drive.google.com/drive/folders/12ImHH2kJKw1Vs3rDUSRytP3DZYcHdsZw?usp=sharing) and place it as `accuracy/shakespeare_classifier`.
+We use RoBERTa-large classifiers to check style transfer accuracy.
+Check the pretrained models in this [Google Drive link](https://drive.google.com/drive/folders/12ImHH2kJKw1Vs3rDUSRytP3DZYcHdsZw?usp=sharing) and place them under `accuracy`.
+Consider using [`gdown`](https://github.com/wkentaro/gdown) for downloading large files easily.
+Your final folder structure should look like (depending on the datasets you are interested in),

+* `accuracy/shakespeare_classifier`
+* `accuracy/formality_classifier`
+* `accuracy/cds_classifier`

 ### Similarity